-In line with Regulation 4 & 6 of the Fire Safety Regulations 2022, Holistic Fire Safety have provided HCC with a secure information box which contains accurate building and floor plans to assist HFRS search and rescue people and fight fires.
+In line with Regulation 4 & 6 of the Fire Safety Regulations 2022, Holistic Fire Safety have provided HCC with information to include within the secure information box e.g. accurate building and floor plans to assist HFRS search and rescue people and fight fires.